 There is a springboard right at the backside of the boathouse, which is a lot of fun.
 It’s about 5 meters high; from here, you can jump into the most beautiful turquoise water.
 When the lagoon got busier, there was even a line at the springboard, so we were happy that we had done this in the morning already.
 But it was fun to watch other people jump as well.
 There were some Filipinos who made quite a show here.

 Relax at the Boathouse

 If you need a break, you can relax at the boathouse.
 They have a restaurant as well if you like to eat lunch or some snacks.
 Since we got there early and went back at noon, we went for lunch once we got back to Siargao.
 Please note that it is not allowed to bring any food/snacks to the lagoon.

 Costs to visit Sugba Lagoon

-If you like to rent a Kayak or SUP you have to pay 500 Peso (9$) additionally.
+If you would like to rent a Kayak or SUP, you have to pay 500 pesos (9$) additionally.

 Sugba Lagoon was honestly one of our favorite places we visited in the Philippines.
-Compared to lagoons in Coron, it was much less busy, and we had the chance to stay longer.
+Compared to the lagoons in Coron, it was much less busy, and we could stay longer.
 Besides, we loved the stand-up paddleboard around in such a paradise and how clear and turquoise the water was.
 We highly recommend visiting Sugba Lagoon during your time in Siargao.
 It’s definitely worth the trip.

 If you like to read more about Siargao, check out the following post.